The 12 UK university towns and cities with the highest cost of student living – and where Edinburgh ranks

 “We provide a range of tools to help students, including spend categorisation in our mobile app and a Round Ups tool to help develop a strong savings habit.”

-Take a look through our photo gallery to see the 12 most expensive places in the UK for students to live.
+Take a look through our picture gallery to see the 12 most expensive places in the UK for students to live.